 In 2011, the tightening balance between copper supply and demand resulted in a rapid rise in the red metal's prices.
 Copper hit a low of US$1.32 per pound (US$2,910.09 per tonne) in January 2009, then surged to US$3.55 per pound (US$7,826.40 per tonne) by April 2010 on its way to an all-time peak of $4.58 per pound (more than $10,097 per tonne) in February 2011.

 Copper prices have mostly traded under the US$3 (US$6,600) level for the past decade.
 However, a looming supply crunch, exacerbated by coronavirus-related supply disruptions, is pushing prices up again.
-As of the close of August 2020, the red metal was trading at US$3.07 per pound (US$6,757 per tonne); that’s up 10 percent since the beginning of the year and 58 percent since the COVID-19 lows that hit much of the metals market in March.
+The price of copper reached an all-time high in the second quarter of 2021, trading above US$10,700 per tonne.

-Going forward, a long period of undersupply is expected in the copper space, and has the potential to send prices even higher in 2021.
+Going forward, a long period of undersupply is expected in the copper space, and that has the potential to send prices even higher in 2022 and beyond.

 Peak copper: Why supply is lagging

 While copper demand is expected to rise, supply may not keep pace.
 This is resulting in speculation that we are on the path to peak copper.
-But according to a 2019 report out of the University of Iceland, “copper will not run into physical scarcity in the future.”
+However, according to a 2019 report out of the University of Iceland, the researchers believe that focus on recycling copper scrap will help delay peak copper.

 The Copper Development Association pegs the current known worldwide copper ore resources at nearly 5.8 trillion pounds, of which only about 0.7 trillion pounds, or 12 percent, have been mined throughout history.
 Plus, nearly all of that mined copper is still in circulation, as the red metal's recycling rate is higher than that of any other engineering metal.

-In an interview with Rick Rule at this year’s Sprott Natural Resource Symposium, Robert Friedland of Ivanhoe Mines (TSX:IVN,OTCQX:IVPAF) said, “The copper price probably needs to double its current price for the average low-grade copper porphyry in Peru or in Chile to become viable.”
+In an interview with Rick Rule at the 2020 Sprott Natural Resource Symposium, Robert Friedland of Ivanhoe Mines (TSX:IVN,OTCQX:IVPAF) said, "The copper price probably needs to double its current price for the average low-grade copper porphyry in Peru or in Chile to become viable."